RevEngAI/plugin-binary-ninja/README.md

 ## Disclaimer

 Binary Ninja is a trademark of Vector 35.
-This project is not affiliated with or endorsed by Vector 35.
+This project isn't affiliated with or endorsed by Vector 35.